peramalho/sdl-learning/README.md

 SDL (Simple DirectMedia Layer) is a low-level hardware abstraction library that provides access to graphics, audio, input devices, and more.
 This repository contains a collection of tutorials, examples, and experiments aimed at helping developers learn and master SDL.

+The default-hello-world app is built in C using SDL callbacks while the other apps are built in C++ using object oriented approach.

 ## Installation

 ### Clone SDL source